-- 23. Uncheck the Handle CR/LF (Source Data) checkbox, if the source file does not have any carriage return.
+- 24. Disable the Handle CR/LF (Source Data) checkbox, if the source file does not have any carriage return.
 By default, this option is checked, and schema expects file with carriage return.
-Handle CR/LF (Source Data) option is applicable only for the schema used at the source end. - 24.
-Enter the target record separator in the Target Record Separator field, if you want to write each record in new line in target file.
+Handle CR/LF (Source Data) option is applicable only for the schema used at the source end. - 25.
+Enter the target record separator in the textbox Target Record Separator, if you want to write each record in new line in target file.
 By default records are written in single line.
-This option is applicable only for the schema used at target end. - 25.
-Check the Data Truncation checkbox, in case the data length is more than specified in the schema and you want to pass the specified length of data and ignore the rest of the data. - 26.
-Check the Allow Less Fields checkbox, if you want to parse the data even if the number of fields in the data file is less than the number of field specified in the schema.
-If Allow Less Fields checkbox is checked and the schema is used at source end, schema will parse the input data and insert the empty tag of missing fields.
-If the schema is used at target end, it will write all the tags coming in input XML. - 27.
-Incase number of fields in source data is more than the number of fields specified in the schema, only those fields are parsed, which are specified in schema.
+This option is applicable only for the schema used at target end. - 26.
+Select the Data Truncation checkbox, in case the data length is more than specified in the schema and you want to pass the specified length of data and ignore the rest of the data.

+Data Truncation option is applicable for the schema, which is used at target end.

+- 27. Select the Allow Less Fields checkbox, if you want to parse the data even if the number of fields in the data file is less than the number of field specified in the schema.
+If Allow Less Fields checkbox is selected and the schema is used at source end, schema will parse the input data and insert the empty tag of missing fields.
+If the schema is used at target end, it will write all the tags coming in input XML. - 28.
+In case number of fields in source data is more than the number of fields specified in the schema, only those fields are parsed, which are specified in schema.
 Other fields are ignored.
-If you want to generate error records, when

-- number of fields in source data is more than the number of fields specified in schema, uncheck the Allow More Fields checkbox. - 28.
+If you want to generate error records, when number of fields in source data is more than the number of fields specified in schema, disable the Allow More Fields checkbox. - 29.
 In case the input data contains some characters that are invalid in XML, then this may result in the mapping getting aborted.
-You can filter these invalid XML characters by checking the Filter Invalid XML Characters checkbox. - 29.
-Click Save button.
+You can filter these invalid XML characters by selecting the Filter Invalid XML Characters checkbox.

+- 30. Click the Save button.
 This displays a screen confirming that the positional schema activity has been created successfully.
-If the Comments property is enabled, then clicking Save will display a screen where you need to enter comments related to creating the positional schema (refer to Figure 3.6). - 30.
-Enter the comments in the Add Comments field.
+If the Comments property is enabled, then clicking Save will display a screen where you need to enter comments related to creating the positional schema (refer to Figure 6). - 31.
+Enter comments in the Add Comments field.

-31. Click OK to save the comments.
+32. Click OK to save the comments.
 This displays a screen confirming that the positional schema activity has been created successfully.